UTD-CRSS/exploreapollo-api/README.md

 1. Copy .env.sample to .env
 2. Fill out the placeholder values
+3. Add the following lines to your .env file:
+   - export RAILS_ENV=development
+   - export DATABASE_URL=postgres://postgres:pwdyoucreated@localhost:5432/explore_api_test

+This will ensure that you are using the local database.

-To run the server on port `4060` you could run: `source .env && bundle exec rails s -p 4060`
+To run the server on port `4060` you could run `source .env && bundle exec rails s -p 4060`

 ## Configuration